software-mansion/react-native-screens/README.md

 - `landscape_left`
 - `landscape_right`

 Defaults to `default` on iOS.
-On Android, it stays the same as it was before if no screen provides this prop.
+Defaults to current orientation on Android.

 #### `stackAnimation`